 - 2.1 The application site comprises of a play area and playing fields sited at the rear of the residential dwellings along Heronsgate Road and Bullsland Lane.
-The recreational grounds as a whole occupy an area of approx. 11,000sqm with the existing play area located to the north western edge occupying an area of 1300sqm. - 2.2 The site has pedestrian access from Heronsgate Road and does not have a vehicular access other than for service vehicles from Bullsland Lane.
-To the south east of the site are Allotments. - 2.3 The application site is located within the Metropolitan Green Belt.
+The recreational grounds as a whole occupy an area of approx. 11,000sqm. - 2.2 The site has pedestrian access from Heronsgate Road and does not have a vehicular access other than for service vehicles from Bullsland Lane.
+To the south east of the site are allotments. - 2.3 A new play area has been installed to the north of the site which was approved via application 20/0108/RSP earlier this year. - 2.4 The application site is located within the Metropolitan Green Belt.